seven-of-eleven/designare-z390-opencore-efi/README.md

 There are three options available that I'm aware of.
 You can use alcid 7, 11, or 16.
 All three are used by different Designare EFIs available online.
 I'm using alcid 11 because it works for what I need.
-If you have specific audio requirements and alcid 11 isn't working try the other values. ==Previous EFIs in this repo used alcid=7.==
+If you have specific audio requirements and alcid 11 isn't working try the other values. `Previous EFIs in this repo used alcid=7.`

 > NOTE: Alcid values can be added to the 'NVRAM > boot-args' key **or** DeviceProperties.
 The boot-args value will override the DeviceProperties value if both are used. **You only need one**.
 This EFI uses the DeviceProperties method.